tuiwidgets/tuiwidgets/doc/ZDocument.rst

 ZDocument
 =========

-ZDocument is a model class to store multi-line text for usage with multi-line text edit widgets.
+ZDocument is a model class to store multi-line text for usage with multi-line text edit widgets, like :cpp:ref:`ZTextEdit`.

 The document class itself mostly serves read access.
 Most modifications are done using the :cpp:class:`Tui::ZDocumentCursor` class.